ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/RunSRW.rst

      tasks:
        taskgroups: '{{ ["parm/wflow/prep.yaml", "parm/wflow/coldstart.yaml", "parm/wflow/post.yaml", "parm/wflow/verify_pre.yaml", "parm/wflow/verify_det.yaml"]|include }}'

-The ``verify_*.yaml`` files include the definitions of several common verification tasks by default. :numref:`Table %s <VX-yamls>` indicates which functions each ``verify_*.yaml`` file configures.
-The tasks in each file are independent of each other, so users may want to turn some off depending on the needs of their experiment.
-Note that the ENSGRID and ENSPOINT tasks apply only to ensemble model verification.
-Individual verification tasks appear in :numref:`Table %s <VXWorkflowTasksTable>`.
+:numref:`Table %s <VX-yamls>` indicates which functions each ``verify_*.yaml`` file configures.
+Users must add ``verify_pre.yaml`` anytime they want to do VX; it runs preprocessing tasks that are necessary for both deterministic and ensemble VX.
+Then users can add ``verify_det.yaml`` for deterministic VX or ``verify_ens.yaml`` for ensemble VX (or both).
+Note that ensemble VX requires the user to be running an ensemble forecast or to stage ensemble forecast files in an appropriate location.

 .. _VX-yamls: